 Finding 32: MeMoSeE calculates the values for the sporadic meteoroid approach direction elevation angle and does not get the same values as the MEM 3 igloo file.

-11.1.11 The developer did not provide any Software Verification-Test Results to the review team
+11.1.11 Software Verification-Test Results not Provided

 The developer did not provide any software verification test results for review.
 The algorithm developer needs to provide verification artifacts and the developer needs to perform verification tests that demonstrate the code can reproduce the verification artifacts.